aframevr/aframe/docs/guides/building-with-components.md

 - The image texture.
 - An animation fade duration.

-So, we translate those properties to the schema:
+So we translate those properties to the schema:

 ```js
 AFRAME.registerComponent('set-image', {